Steven Snowden QC is recognised in the independent legal directories as one of the leading barristers in the country in his chosen areas of work.

-Steven’s main areas of practice are high-value, complex or sensitive personal injury and industrial disease cases, alongside which he regularly deals with aspects of procedure and costs and appears at inquests.
+Steven’s main areas of practice are high-value, complex or sensitive personal injury and industrial disease cases, group litigation and public inquiries.
 His practice extends to associated insurance, professional negligence and clinical negligence work.
 He works for claimants and for defendants.

 Steven is a strong and experienced trial advocate and regularly deals with substantial and complex cases in court and in settlement meetings.
 His current case-load includes the liability and quantum aspects of head injuries, paraplegic and other serious spinal injury cases, amputations, psychiatric injuries and fatal claims.
-In disease work he deals with mesothelioma and other asbestos claims, stress at work and other occupational illness claims involving difficult issues of liability, causation or quantum.
+In disease work he deals with mesothelioma and other asbestos claims, and other occupational illness claims involving difficult issues of liability, causation or quantum.
+He is currently acting for the largest group of the infected and affected individuals and families (1,400+ core participants) in the Infected Blood Public Inquiry.

-He is one of the authors of the Judicial College Guidelines for the Assessment of General Damages in Personal Injury Cases, and is the Vice Chair of the Personal Injuries Bar Association.
+He is the elected Chair (2020 – 2022) of the Personal Injuries Bar Association, a member of the Bar Council and has for many years been one of the authors of the Judicial College Guidelines for the Assessment of General Damages in Personal Injury Cases.

 Recognised as a leading silk in the Chambers & Partners Guide and in the Legal 500.